1 What is self-publishing?

 There are several elements involved in publishing your manuscript: editing, book and cover design, printing & binding, and distributing & marketing your book.
-Webb Publishing charges an hourly rate for editing and design work, and can also provide a separate quote for printing based on number of pages, quality of paper and quantity of books.
+Webb Publishing charges an hourly rate for editing and design work, and can also provide a separate quote for printing and marketing services.

 3 How long will it take?

 Please check with us about wait times.
 We will do our best to provide you an estimated completion date for your project.
 Here are some general ideas of timing:

 Without seeing your manuscript, it is virtually impossible to estimate the amount of time required for editing.
 However, a very vague rule of thumb may be to budget for about 8-12 pages per hour of editing time, based on approx 250 words per page (typically one double-spaced page).

 Laying out a book into a desired format can take anywhere from 4 hours to 20 hours, depending on the complexity.
 For example, if you have many footnotes or different headers and footers for each chapter, it will take more time.